DataDog/datadog-agent/docs/cloud-workload-security/README.md

 go generate ./path/to/the/touched/file
 ```

-To generate the final markdown files (at the root of `docs/cloud-workload-security`) please run:
+To generate the final markdown files please run:
 ```sh
 inv -e security-agent.generate-cws-documentation
 ```